Become a member or subscribe to our newsletter

 Exhibitors

-The following exhibitors will participate at Slow Food Festival 2024 (updated continuously):
+The following exhibitors will participate at Slow Food Festival 2025 (updated continuously):

 Backers Baker: Backers family bakery offers organic bread: Malt loaf, Danskish and chips.

-Billnäs Chocolate Factory: Chocolate.
+Billnäs Chocolate Factory: Chocolate products.

 Eddies Fish & Chips: Fish & Chips and Jalotofu & Chips and drinks from the brewery Laitila.